 But ultimately, in the deepest parts of our being, we all crave a good redemption story.
 From Hans Christian Anderson’s The Ugly Duckling and Homer’s Odyssey to Rudolph the Red-Nosed Reindeer, we are moved by stories of redemption.
 Tony Stark, Steve Rogers, Stephen Strange—We still want to cheer for the good guy/gal, and we still want them to triumph in the end.
 In spite of our snarky millenial dispositions, we still want to root for genuinely heroic and morally grounded people, no matter their flaws.
 We want to see people become the best of themselves.

 Consider the narrative arc of Thor of Asgard.
 Originally an egotistical, one-dimensional, jock-like stereotype, he eventually transforms through several films into a complex, altruistic, imperfect but morally-driven demi-god.
-We cheer his victories and feel his mourning and root for his redemption.
+We cheer his victories and feel his trauma and grief and root for his redemption.
 For we all deeply want to live and believe in a world where justice and goodness will prevail.
 This longing is imbedded deeply into our humanity.

 Are we, as artists of faith, creating a body of work that is based on absolute truth or is our art lost in a sense of relativism?
 Is our art grounded in a prevailing goodness and truth and love?